ashmandias/FeralInfo/README.md

 Check your ssh client and ftp clients for saved passwords.

+**IF YOU HAVE ANY CURRENTLY WORKING PASSWORD TO ANY SERVICE OR WRITE ACCESS TO THE FILESYSTEM SUPPORT WILL RESET PASSWORDS FOR YOU**

 **Your FTP password is the same as your ssh password, recover the ftp/ssh password as described below, then you can reset your deluge/rutorrent password.**

 ### Recovering password from Filezilla